 As we can see, executing the

-At the time of writing, we downloaded the ARM32 .NET SDK version 5.0.401, however we can download a later/different version by visiting the .NET Download page.
-We can get more details about the installed Raspberry Pi OS so that we install the correct SDK by using the “cat /etc/os-release” and “uname -m” command.
+At the time of writing, I have downloaded the ARM32 .NET SDK version 5.0.401, however we may be able to download a later/different version by visiting the .NET Download page.
+We can get more details about the installed Raspberry Pi OS so that we can install the correct SDK by using the

 Download and install the .NET SDK onto the raspberry pi by issuing the following commands:

 sudo apt-get install curl libunwind8 gettext wget https://download.visualstudio.microsoft.com/download/pr/ce3cef63-ade6-4209-80f0-ac2815c5b282/e4a8b52aacf74d2a7d6d1cf5b9dca438/dotnet-sdk-5.0.401-linux-arm.tar.gz mkdir -p $HOME/dotnet tar zxf dotnet-sdk-5.0.401-linux-arm.tar.gz -C $HOME/dotnet export DOTNET_ROOT=$HOME/dotnet export PATH=$PATH:$HOME/dotnet